 Si Ud. no puede leer ni contestar las preguntas de pre-inscripción en inglés, por favor, llame a Colleen McGowan a 617-264-6412 para aprender sobre recursos que le podrían ayudar.

 During your appointment, staff will help each family complete a Home Language Survey.
 Massachusetts Department of Elementary and Secondary Education regulations require that all schools determine the language(s) spoken in each student's home, in order to identify their specific language needs.
 If a language other than English is spoken in the home, the District is required to do further screening for that student.
-If further screening is required, Office of Student Affairs staff will schedule an appointment for your student with our English Learner Education (ELE) Department at the time of registration.
+If further screening is required, Office of Registration and Enrollment staff will schedule an appointment for your student with our English Learner Education (ELE) Department at the time of registration.
 For more about English Learner Screenings, visit our English Learner Education Screenings FAQs page.

 Any and all documents required for registration that are not in English must be accompanied by authorized English translations.
 All translations must be completed by a translation agency or authorized translator, not by the parent or guardian.

 A student who is eligible for English Learner Education (ELE) services may enroll in the district's Native Language Support Program (Korean, Hebrew, Chinese, Japanese, Spanish, and Russian).
 If a Native Language Support Program is located at a school outside his/her home district, the family may choose that school.
-The ELE department communicates with the Office of Student Affairs to facilitate school assignment for those students choosing a Native Language Support Program.
+The ELE department communicates with the Office of Registration and Enrollment to facilitate school assignment for those students choosing a Native Language Support Program.
 A school assignment cannot be made until the student has completed their ELL screening.